rickhenderson/portfolio/README.md

 # portfolio

-Created: March 10, 2025 | Modified: March 10, 2025
+Created: March 10, 2025 | Modified: March 30, 2025

 Rick Henderson, M.Ed, Security+ (expired), BSc.
-Computing/Computer Science
+Computing/Computer Science, CISSP (in progress), CEH (sort of in progress)

 * [Visit my profile on LinkedIn](https://www.linkedin.com/in/rickhendersonblackink/)
 * [Hidden Security on Substack](https://substack.com/@rickhendersonco/posts) - My notes and articles on cybersecurity.
 * [Unstructured stream-of-thought notes on my research and practice in cybersecurity](working-notes.md)
+* [My Python Playground](python-playground/README.md) - A bunch of Python code I'm writing while trying to get a job as a Security Engineer.

 *Status: Currently unemployed and seeking opportunites*